eduvpn/documentation/SPLIT_TUNNEL.md

    the pushed routes, the clients should not be able to override the "route" configuration, e.g. by forcing "default gateway".

+**NOTE**: if there are no internal-only DNS entries to resolve, you SHOULD NOT push DNS servers to the client.
+If there are, then make sure to also specify `dnsDomain` and/or `dnsDomainSearch`.
+In addition, make sure they are also included in the `routes`.

 # Example

 We have an organization `example.local` that has two IP ranges, `10.42.42.0/24`